 - Click Next.

 - Select a witness host that is not a member of the Virtual SAN stretched cluster and click Next.

-- Claim storage devices on the witness host and click Next.
+Select the mode for storage devices on the witness host to be claimed, and click Next.

 - On the Ready to complete page, review the configuration and click Finish.